Holby City

-Holby City has attracted comparisons to other medical dramas, often unfavourable, and figures within the television and entertainment industry, including Broadcasting Standards Commission director Paul Bolt, have accused the BBC of squandering the television licence fee on the programme.
+Holby City has attracted comparisons to other medical dramas, often unfavourable, and figures within the entertainment industry, including Broadcasting Standards Commission director Paul Bolt, have accused the BBC of squandering the television licence fee on the programme.
 The series employs a team of researchers to ensure medical accuracy, and utilises surgeons from different disciplines to check scripts.
-Cast members are taught to perform basic medical procedures, and given the opportunity to spend time on real hospital wards for research.
+Cast members are taught basic medical procedures, and given the opportunity to spend time on real hospital wards for research.
 Holby City has, however, been criticised for its lack of realism, with the British Medical Association denouncing its portrayal of organ donation and unrealistic impression of resuscitation, and an accident and emergency nurse at the 2008 Royal College of Nursing conference accusing the show of fostering unrealistic expectations of the NHS and fuelling compensation culture.

 Holby City has been nominated for more than 100 television awards, of which it has won ten: the 2008 British Academy Television Award for Best Continuing Drama, one BEFFTA Award, two Ethnic Multicultural Media Awards, two Music Video and Screen Awards, and four Screen Nation Awards.
 The show's first series averaged 9.27 million viewers, but apart from a rise in its fifth series, ratings declined year-on-year until 2009, with the eleventh series averaging 5.44 million viewers.
 The twelfth series saw a small rise to 5.62 million.
 Later series consistently drew more than 4 million viewers per week.